NSA Sheep South West 2021

 6.1.18 you furnish your Exhibition Space with a fire extinguisher;

-6.1.19 Hurdles are provided by NSA if booked in advance which are 5ft in length;
+6.1.19 Hurdles are provided by NSA if booked and paid for in advance which are 5ft in length;

 6.1.20 If sheep are brought onto the Exhibition Space, they shall: